jina-ai/example-wikipedia-recommendation/README.md

 #### Run the application

-The application ca be executted running:
+The application ca be executed running:

 ``````bash
 python app.py